Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Results

-The most applied correlation quantity in microrheology is the MSD, defined as $\textrm{MSD}(t) \equiv \left<( x(t)-x(0))^2\right>$ in one dimension.
-For an optically trapped particle in a Newtonian fluid, when the optical trap is predominant at higher times values, the MSD reaches a plateau $\textrm{MSD}(\infty)=2k_B T/k$, following the equipartition theorem.
+The most applied correlation quantity in microrheology is the mean square displacement (MSD) of the location, $x(t)$, of the probe tracers, defined as $\textrm{MSD}(t) \equiv \left<( x(t)-x(0))^2\right>$ (in one dimension), along with the power-spectral density (PSD), which is calculated by Fourier modes $x_T(f)=\int^{T/2}_{-T/2}\exp(ift/2\pi)x(t)dt$ and then applying $\textrm{PSD}(f) \equiv \lim_{T \rightarrow \infty} (1/T)\left<\left|x_T(f)\right|\right>$.
+For an optically trapped particle in a Newtonian fluid, when the optical trap is predominant at large lag times, the MSD reaches a plateau $\textrm{MSD}(\infty)=2k_B T/k$, where $k$ is the stiffness of the optical trap, following the equipartition theorem.
 At intermediate and low time values, it follows a power-law $\textrm{MSD}(t) \sim t^{\alpha}$, with $\alpha = 1$ defining the diffusive behavior, before the influence of hydrodynamic effects, where the ballistic region appears \cite{huang_r_direct_2011}.
-For many complex fluids, the power-law behavior also shows up, but with an anomalous exponent $\alpha<1$.
-The PSD is calculated by Fourier modes ($x_T(f)=\int^{T/2}_{-T/2}\exp(ift/2\pi)x(t)dt$) and then applying $\textrm{PSD}(f) \equiv \lim_{T \rightarrow \infty} (1/T)\left<\left|x_T(f)\right|\right>$.
+For many complex fluids, the power-law behavior also shows up, but with a subdiffusive exponent $\alpha<1$.
 The PSD of a microbead in a Newtonian fluid has a Lorentzian form, which can be approximated to PSD$(f) \sim f^{-2}$ at high frequencies, but where no hydrodynamics are considered.
 It is possible to observe deviations from the Lorentzian spectra reflecting the color of thermal noise \cite{franosch_resonances_2011}.
 A generic power-law fluid with MSD$(t)\sim t^{\alpha}$ should show a PSD$(f)\sim f^{-\alpha-1}$ power-law behavior.
-Finally, we study the VAF, which is defined as $\textrm{VAF}(t) \equiv \left<v(t)v(0)\right>$, where $v$ is the velocity of the particle.
-Contrary to MSD and PSD, this quantity shows a different exponent for viscoelastic fluids, $|\text{VAF}|(t) \sim t^{-\beta}$ (see Ref. \cite{Dominguez2022PRL} and Fig. \ref{fig:sup12} below in this manuscript).
-This behavior appears between two known decays in Newtonian fluids: the ``long-time tail'' at short-times scales, $\left|\text{VAF}\right|(t)\sim t^{-3/2}$ \cite{Alder1967, franosch_persistent_2009}, and a decay $\sim t^{-7/2}$ at higher time scales.

-Here, the values of the power-law exponents are calculated by linear regressions at logarithmic scale to the data blocked at 10 points for decade.
-For this calculation, we need to define the bottom and top limits, especially in the case of the MSD, where the influence of the elastic forces at high-times values is clear.
-The analytical solution of Langevin equations \cite{Langevin1908}, for a spherical particle immersed in a Newtonian fluid under a external harmonic potential with no-slip boundaries and hydrodynamic effects \cite{clercx_h.j.h._brownian_1992}, depends on the following time-scales: